DRONARCHers/DRONARCH/Intermediate-Results-(09.01.15).md

 ### Roman amphitheater in Rossfeld, Engehalbinsel Bern
 This week I took a set of 124 images and a video of the Roman amphitheater in the Rossfeld on the Engehalbinsel near Bern.
 The Roman vicus (city) Brenodurum is known on this peninsula, and before that a celtic settlement.
-Today the htop
+Today the
 ![Overview of remains of the Roman amphitheater in Rossfeld, Bern](https://github.com/DRONARCHers/DRONARCH/blob/master/results/09_01_15/overview.png)